Porcupine Ray Facts

 Porcupine Ray Physical Description

-The Porcupine Ray remains quite a large variety of ray, though by no means the largest of them all.
+The dazzling Porcupine Ray remains an extremely large variety of ray, though by no means the largest of them all.
 That’s because the animal attains an average body size of 3.9 ft (1.2 m) across.
 Exceptional individuals exceed this significantly, sometimes measuring up to 4.9 ft (1.5 m).

-The coloring varies between individuals, and can be either various shades of gray or brown.
+The coloring varies significantly between individuals, and typically consists of various shades of either gray or brown.
 The eyes further develop quite small, and appear placed comparatively close together.
 The area surrounding the mouth also develops as heavily covered by papillae.

-Most of all, it remains famous, or perhaps notorious, for its thorny projections.
+Perhaps most markedly of all, it remains famous, or perhaps notorious, for its numerous thorny projections.
 These physical features cover most of the body.
 However, these attributes evolved to serve a purpose.
 That holds true due to the fact that these actually form a defense mechanism.

-One more feature further distinguishes the aptly-named Porcupine Ray from other rays more than any of the one’s previously mentioned.
-As it turns out, this particular type of ray forms the only member of its family that does not possess a venomous spine.
+One more evolutionary feature further distinguishes the aptly-named Porcupine Ray from other rays more than any of the one’s previously mentioned.
+As it turns out, this particular type of ray intriguingly represents the only member of its Family that does not possess a venomous spine.

 - Kingdom: Animalia